Historical Markers in

 Hanover County's history continued to evolve throughout the 20th century, as it became more suburbanized due to its proximity to the expanding city of Richmond.
 Today, the county is a mix of urban and rural areas, preserving its historical roots while also adapting to a changing world.
 Hanover County is known for its historic sites, such as Scotchtown, the former residence of Patrick Henry, and its commitment to preserving its heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hanover County, Virginia.
+This timeline provides a concise overview of the key events in the history of Hanover County, Virginia.

 • 1720: Hanover County is established by the Virginia Assembly.